Learn Python with Talk Python's 270 hours of courses

 04:12 What an interesting background.

-04:14 I would say having a really good background in databases, and especially the DevOps side of databases, is a pretty unique view for building a web framework.
+04:13 I would say having a really good background in databases, and especially the DevOps side of databases,

 04:27 And that's really not the same.

-04:29 Yes, and my career actually originally started using, well, I guess now they're called low code tools, but we used to call them rapid application development.
+04:29 And my career actually originally started using, well, I guess now they're called low-code tools,

-04:37 And so there's just lots of database builders where there really wasn't any actual Python or any Java or those types of code involved.
+04:37 And so there's just lots of database builders where there really wasn't any actual Python

-04:44 It was all PL SQL.
+04:44 It was all PLSQL.

 04:45 So I was actually happy to get involved in the Python world and move out of that space.